 Frequently asked questions

-Can the weather change a lot within Pico itself?
+Can the weather change a lot within the same island on Pico?

 Yes.
-On Pico, it makes a lot of sense to separate the reading by zones, because the channel side, the north, the south, the far east, and especially the mountain can behave very differently on the same day.
+On Pico, it makes a lot of sense to read the island by areas, because the channel side, the north, the south, the far east, and especially the mountain can behave very differently on the same day.

-If the mountain or the higher area is closed in, is the day lost?
+If the mountain or higher ground are closed in, is the day lost?

-No. In many cases, that only means it makes more sense to switch to a more practical coastal area, such as Madalena, Lajes or another side of the island, and leave the mountain for a better window.
+No. Very often, it simply means it makes more sense to switch to a more practical coastal area, such as Madalena, Lajes, or another side of the island, and leave the mountain for a better window.

 Does having a car make a difference on Pico when the weather is unstable?

 Not exactly.
-The goal is to better interpret the island and make smarter decisions based on the logic of Pico’s different zones, integrating forecasts, warnings, and the practical reading of the day.
+The goal is to help interpret the island better and make smarter decisions based on the logic of Pico’s different areas, combining forecasts, warnings, and a practical reading of the day.